-For the purposes of the Mc2for project, our main new analyses have been implemented in the Tamer framework.
-The Tamer framework, besides providing a low-level IR with well-defined semantic meanings, also provides an extensible interprocedural abstract value analysis framework.
-In the framework, Tamer already provides some basic MATLAB type characteristics analyses, like constant analysis and MATLAB class (mclass) analysis.
-In order to generate FORTRAN, Mc2for provides two more important analysis components to the framework, which are the shape analysis and the range value analysis.
+For the purposes of the Mc2FOR project, our main new analyses have been implemented in the Tamer's framework.
+The Tamer's framework, besides providing a low-level IR with well-defined semantic meanings, also provides an extensible interprocedural abstract value analysis framework.
+In the framework, Tamer already provides some basic MATLAB type characteristics analyses, like constant analysis and MAT-LAB class (mclass) analysis.
+In order to generate FORTRAN, Mc2FOR provides two more important analysis components to the framework, which are the shape analysis and the range value analysis.
 The shape analysis computes shape information of all the variables for all program points in a given MATLAB program.
-The range value analysis extends the basic constant analysis and is used to estimate the range of a scalar variable at each point of the program.
-The range value analysis can assist the shape analysis in the situation of the array bounds checking.
+The range value analysis extends the basic constant analysis and is used to estimate the range of a scalar variable at each program point.
+The range value analysis can assist the shape analysis in the case of static array bounds checking.

-The transformed IR from Tamer, TamerIR, is in the form of three address code, which is very suitable for static analysis but introduces a lot of temporary variables making the code unreadable.
+The TamerIR is in the form of three address code, which is very suitable for static analysis but introduces a lot of temporary variables making the code unreadable.
 In order to generate readable FORTRAN and other target languages code, there is a restructuring component, Tamer+, which aggregates the low-level three address code of TamerIR back to the high-level IR of McAST.
 The obtained type characteristics and the new transformed McAST are then given as inputs to the FORTRAN code generation back end.
 By traversing the McAST, the back end generates an equivalent FORTRAN IR.
-In this traversing process, Mc2for solves the problems of mapping built-in functions in MATLAB to FORTRAN, transforming difference between MATLAB and
+In this traversing process, Mc2FOR solves the problems of mapping built-in functions in MATLAB to FORTRAN, transforming difference between MATLAB and FORTRAN in array indexing and so on.
+There is also a standalone FORTRAN library, libmc2for, shipped together with Mc2FOR, which is used to map those built-in functions which have no direct FORTRAN equivalents.
+Finally, after building the FORTRAN IR, Mc2FOR pretty prints the IR into files with corresponding names.
+Each of them maps the entry point function file or the user-defined function file(s).
+The resulting FORTRAN programs should be easy to redistribute, since they can be compiled with any FORTRAN 95-compliant compiler (including the open source GFortran).
+Further, as we show in Section VI, the resulting FORTRAN code is often significantly more efficient than the original MATLAB code.